struct-ure/kg/CONTRIBUTING.md

 Every node in the graph corresponds to a .json file in which the entry is defined.
 For folders, the `_this.json` file present in the folder defines its attributes.

-Here is a empty .json file:
+Here is an empty .json file:
 ```json
 {
     "label": [